mathkimchi/mathkimchi.github.io/README.md

 I think my site is finally at a bare minimum stage of being usable right now.
 It is still very ugly and I still have many more features I want to add, but it is getting somewhere.

+### 2024/3/24 Squarespace Experiment Gone Wrong

+I was experimenting with allowing this to run on a squarespace domain, but it didn't work, so I removed it in the settings.
+However, when I went on `mathkimchi.github.io`, it kept redirecting me to `mathkimchi.org`, the squarespace domain.
+I thought I might've needed to redeploy, so I disabled ghpages then enabled it again, but it didn't work.
+So, I went on the ghpage on incognito, and it did not redirect me.
+In the end, I realized that Firefox was being weird, not github or squarespace.
+I just needed to clear my cookies and it is working again.
+But, I had a mini heartattack because I need to work on my homework right now and I thought I would need to do a drastic fix.

+### 2024/3/29 Project Categories

+I am going to add project categories to allow for better organization.

+When I say category, I really mean tags, as one project can have any number of categories.

+The categories I will have are:

+- Best (for listing on the home page)
+- Math
+- Coding
+  - Fractal (under coding because it is focused on rendering)
+  - Simulation
+    - Physics Simulation
+    - Behavioral Simulation
+  - Game Development
+  - Game Bot
+- Musical Performance

+These will be title case with spaces allowed when represented in JSON, simply because that is what I did for the names.
+Similarly, I will be converting to kebab case for the url.

+TODO: look into Enums for the categories.

+Also, I will be refactoring the entire "cs-projects-list.json" format.
+Here are the changes I will make now to clean up before actually implementing the code:

+- [x] Renamed "cs-projects-list.json" to "projects.json"
+- [x] Move mod cs_project_list into its own file called project_data.rs
+- [x] Instead of being a list of projects, it is { "category_list": [...], "project_list": [main file before] }
+- [x] Removed Option\<Images\> from code, as it was not being used.
+Will probably add this back later
+- [x] Rename "description" key to "synopsis" to signify that it is supposed to be very short, and should be able to be read instantly.
+I will probably add longer descriptions as well, to go on the individual pages.
+- [x] Rename all the ones like cs project to just project
+- [x] Delete res/example.txt

+I am also considering using the project name as a key.
+Actually, I realized that that would be annoying for several reasons.

+Okay, this all seems to be working.

+Now, I will actually add functionality to the categories.
+I am just going to add a few categories, and I will add actual data later.

+I will add a generated page for each category, ex,  `/category/game-development`.
+The code for listing the projects in a category was pretty much just the code for listing the good projects in the homepage so I made it its new component.

+I also made a root categories page which lists all categories.